odys-z/semantic-DA/README.md

 Where the connection id, "local-sqlite" is the reference id in tests code.

-The file configured in <smtcs/> is the samantics that can handled by semantic-DA.
+The file configured in <smtcs/> is the semantics that can be handled by semantic-DA.

 ~~~
     <smtcs>src/test/res/semantics.xml</smtcs>